 Remodel Updates & RFID Updates

-- RFID Media tagging will begin around April 3.
+- RFID Media tagging has started as of April 3.
 Media includes, DVDs, music CDs and CD Audiobooks.
 Tags will be applied to media in the conference room.
 Therefore, the conference room will be unavailable during the month of April.

 - Lobby lights are installed.

 - Lobby and foyer carpet will be installed early next week.

 - Cabinetry, ceiling, plumbing are being installed in the back room.